isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Longevity Spinach.md

 <section>
 	<h4>Propagation:</h4>
-		<p>Okinawan Spinach is typically propagated via <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/propagatingcuttings/">stem cuttings</a> in soil.
+		<p>Longevity Spinach is typically propagated via <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/propagatingcuttings/">stem cuttings</a> in soil.
 Cuttings rooted in water are likely to rot.</p>
 	<br>
 </section>

 <section>
 	<h4>Common problems &amp; solutions:</h4>
 	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
 	<p>Smaller plants may be vulnerable to being eaten by snails or birds.
 Protect your plants with a DIY cloche or netting.</p>
 	<br>
 </section>